eclipse/steady/.github/ISSUE_TEMPLATE/bug_report.md

 **In case of bugs happening on the client (when performing scans)**
 - OS/version
 - Java JVM/version or Python version
-- Vulas client (Maven plugin, Gradle plugin, CLI, setuptools plugin)
+- Steady client (Maven plugin, Gradle plugin, CLI, setuptools plugin)
 - Console log(s) (with confidential information removed)
 - URL of a public repo that can be used for reproducing (minimal example if possible)